 What Are The Five Types of Alcoholics?

-3) Functional Sub-types are generally middle-aged working adults who have stable relationships, higher education and higher income than other alcoholics.
+3) Functional Sub-type are generally middle-aged working adults who have stable relationships, higher education and higher income than other alcoholics.
 They drink every other day, five or more drinks on drinking days.

-4) Immediate Familial Sub-types who typically began drinking at seventeen and became alcoholic by age thirty.
+4) Immediate Familial Sub-type who typically began drinking at seventeen and became alcoholic by age thirty.
 Over half of these have an immediate family member who is an alcoholic.

 5) Chronic Severe Sub-type is the rarest type.
 Mostly includes divorced men who frequently use illicit drugs.